 Since there are no assigned seats, choose any available seat once you board.
 You may see some customers attempting to save seats for friends or family or just so they won't have a seatmate, but saving seats is not allowed and you can simply ask for a flight attendant's assistance if another passenger is blocking the seat you want to sit in.
 If there are other similar seats available, avoid any unnecessary confrontation.
 One extra perk you'll notice is that there is almost always ample space for your carry-on bag due to the fact that customers can check bags for free.

 The Southwest Airlines Inflight Experience

-Southwest is known for helpful customer service and a friendly in-flight experience.
-Announcements are often made with a bit of a comedic flair and Southwest encourages its employees to be creative rather than sticking to a mundane dialogue.
+Southwest is known for its helpful customer service and friendly in-flight experience.
+Announcements are often made with a comedic flair, and Southwest encourages its employees to be creative rather than sticking to a mundane dialogue.
 Southwest has a comfortable 31 to 32-inch seat pitch on its standard seats and up to 39 inches in exit rows so you won't feel too cramped in the cabin.

 As for entertainment, Southwest doesn't have any seatback screens but does allow free live and on-demand streaming from your own digital device.
 Select movies are available to stream for a $5 fee, and if you'd like to browse the internet, Southwest flights have Wi-Fi access to the entire web for an $8 fee.
-Stay in touch with family and friends on the ground with access to iMessage, Viber, and WhatsApp for just $2 per flight.
+Stay in touch with family and friends on the ground with free messaging via iMessage and WhatsApp (must be downloaded before the flight).